les2feup/CityLink/README.md

 An SSA Network depends on a (centralized) registry for the Thing Models available to the network.
 This registry must be accessible to the edge nodes of the network so that Thing Models can be fetched and used to instantiate Thing Descriptions.
 The thing registry can also store Thing Description instances depending on the concrete network architecture.
-This way, a thing registry can act as a top-level Thing Description Server or Thing Description Directory, per the W3C Web of Things Discovery specification.
+This way, a thing model registry can also act as a top-level Thing Description Directory, per the W3C Web of Things Discovery specification.

 Another dependency is a (centralized) application code registry.
 This component stores application code that implements the functionality described by its attributed Thing Model.
 The application code can then be pushed to connected SSA Things as part of the registration and bootstrap process or